 Mom should also sever the umbilical cord as she cleans her pups.
 If not, it’s up to you to snip the cord and tie it off with some unwaxed dental floss (about one or two inches from the puppy).
 Wipe each puppy’s belly with iodine to prevent infection from entering through the umbilical cord.
 Within five to fifteen minutes after each birth, a mass of blackish-green tissue called the placenta, or afterbirth, should follow.
 It is important to keep track of the number of placentas as a retained placenta can cause problems for the mother.

 You will know that mom is done delivering when all the puppies that showed up in the X-ray or ultrasound are accounted for.
 If you didn’t get one prior to delivery, the best way to know when whelping is over is to look at the mother’s behavior.
 She should be very relaxed and resting while taking care of her puppies.
 If there have been no more pups after 2 hours, she is likely done.
 Your dog and puppies should be examined by a vet within 24 hours of birth, even if they appear healthy.
+And if it’s a cold season, you can always get some pet clothes to keep them warm once they’ve grown a bit.

 Being prepared and knowing what signs of trouble you should be alert for is key to a successful delivery.
 When in doubt, contact a veterinarian with questions.